WinUP/dlcs-tools/README.md

 import { autoname, toCamelCase, toPascalCase, toSnakeCase } from '@dlcs/tools';
 ```

 Autoname can deep scan an object and set value of each key to map path using transfer function.
+It only set key-value pairs that value's type is string.

 ```typescript
 const source = {